flix/flix/docs/DIDYOUKNOW.md

 - Flix has community build where Flix libraries can be included in the CI process used to build Flix?

-- Several novel aspects of the Flix programming language has been described in the research literature?

 ## Compiler

 Did you know that:

-- by design Flix has no compiler warnings, only compiler errors.
+- Flix -- by design -- has no compiler warnings, only compiler errors.
   Warnings can be ignored, but errors cannot be.

 - the Flix compiler supports incremental and parallel compilation.